Scaling Meta Ads in 2026: A Creative Analytics Guide

 Formula:3-Second Video Views / Impressions

 This is the most critical leading indicator.
-In 2026, a "good" Hook Rate for DTC brands typically hovers around 25–30 percent, while mobile games aim for 30 percent or higher.
+In 2026, a Hook Rate above 25 percent is table stakes for DTC brands, with 30 percent and above considered good, while mobile games aim for 30 percent or higher.

 2. Hold Rate (The EngagementRate)